Tuesday, March 1, 2011

 I don't sleep.
 At all.

 Well, maybe 20 minutes or so, but that's about it.
-My husband, on the other hand, puts on his little eye mask, sticks his ear buds in and passes out for hours.
+My husband, on the other hand, puts on his little eye mask, sticks his earbuds in, and passes out for hours.
 And me?
-I read several magazines and books, watch movies and generally build up unwarranted anger toward the snoring, drooling man sitting in the seat next to me on the plane.
+I read several magazines and books, watch movies, and generally build up unwarranted anger toward the snoring, drooling man sitting in the seat next to me on the plane.

-I have discovered that when we arrive after an overnight flight I always need a one hour nap and a shower.
+I have discovered that when we arrive after an overnight flight, I always need a one-hour nap and a shower.
 If I get that, I've learned that I can get through that first day without crying and/or having a nervous breakdown, and I have learned that I can not take Ambien.

-In 6 weeks we leave for Europe again.
+In 6 weeks, we leave for Europe again.
 For me, a lot of the fun is in the planning.
 My folder is already a ½ inch thick with the hotel, car rental, and ticket information.
-I've mentally packed my suitcases--yes, I said suitcases, I take 2 and pay extra, I've done some shopping, and I've daydreamed.
+I've mentally packed my suitcases — yes, I said suitcases; I take 2 and pay extra —I've done some shopping, and I've daydreamed.
 I'm ready.
 2 weeks in Europe, a real vacation, no work, just us.

 I can hardly wait.
 6 weeks to go.